Child Custody Personalized Attention for You and Your Family

 You can trust our knowledgeable custody lawyer in Collin County to advise you on all the situations where sole conservatorship might be a better option for your child.

-Call us today at (214) 367-5026 to find detailed counsel from Lisa Baker Canterberry, Attorney At Law, for any of your custody questions.
+Call us today at (214) 367-5026 to find detailed counsel from our experienced Collin County child custody lawyer, for any of your custody questions.

 Our Testimonials